 }

-The first thing you might notice is that we defined the border-radius four times over.
+four times over.
 This is because current browser implementations aren’t completely refined according to W3C’s recommendations.
-Since each of the browsers still has its own unique idiosyncrasies, they apply prefixes such as -moz and -webkit.
+Since each of the browsers still has its own unique idiosyncrasies, they apply prefixes such as -moz

 Applying border-radius here will round all the corners of the element, but you can also round certain corners and not others, or even use elliptical as opposed to perfectly round corners.
 Read this CSS-Tricks article for more info.